-Michael Bublé Makes Emotional Return To Stage With Son Noah
+Michael Bublé Makes Emotional Return To Stage With Son, Noah

-Michael Bublé and every fan in attendance for his return to the stage Friday night in London’s Hyde Park were soaked to the bone, but it wasn’t there was more than rain in their eyes.
+Michael Bublé and every fan in attendance for his return to the stage Friday night in London’s Hyde Park were soaked to the bone, but there was more than rain in their eyes.
 It was a night filled with emotion as the crooner talked about the difficult times since he last performed two years ago, thanked the crowd for their continued support, and gave a performance that the singer said he had worried him.

 Michael Bublé thanks London fans in first gig since son's illness https://t.co/uNwmP9LiSO